-Rocabado 6x6 exercises refer to a system of movements that help treat temporomandibular joint disorders.
+You might not pay a lot of attention to your jaw joint until it hurts.
+Rocabado 6x6 exercises are a series of movements that help treat temporomandibular joint disorders.
 Mariano Rocabado, DPT, devised the program to help restore normal joint mobility in your jaw.

-TMJ usually occurs when the muscles used for chewing and your jaw joint no longer work together, says McKinley Health Center.
+TMJ usually occurs when the muscles used for chewing and your jaw joint no longer work together, according to Oxford University Hospitals.
 Causes of TMJ include grinding and improper alignment of your teeth.

 The exercises created by Dr. Rocabado, to be performed by the patient at home, consist of six different exercises and six repetitions of each exercise, performed six times per day until symptoms subside.
 The Rocabado exercises emphasize correct postural position and help to combat the soft tissue memory of your old posture.